MikePopoloski/slang/README.md

 If you're looking to use slang as a library, please read through the [developer guide](https://sv-lang.com/developer-guide.html).

-Instructions on building slang from source are here: https://sv-lang.com/building.html
+Instructions on building slang from source are [here](https://sv-lang.com/building.html).

 ### Try It Out
 Experiment with parsing, type checking, and error detection live [on the web](https://sv-lang.com/explore/) (this tool is inspired by Matt Godbolt's excellent [Compiler Explorer](https://godbolt.org/)).
 It's still pretty rough but useful for exploring the interactive behavior of the toolchain.